-Sure, in 2020 international travel might be a no-go and interstate trips trickier than they need to be—but who needs to leave New South Wales when we have some of the most stunning resorts and hotels in our own backyard.
+Sure, international travel might be a no-go and interstate trips trickier than they need to be—but who needs to leave New South Wales when we have some of the most stunning resorts and hotels in our own backyard.

 If it's luxury you're seeking, like hatted restaurants heroing regional ingredients, renowned day spas, secluded retreats in stunning locations—look no further.